Applied-Scientific-Research/onbody/README.md

     `OMP_NUM_THREADS=16 ./ongrav3d -n=10000000 -t=2.0`
     `OMP_NUM_THREADS=16 ./onvort3d -n=10000000 -t=3.0`

+#### Barycentric Lagrange form
+Instead of generating N/2 equivalent particles from a tree node with N particles, we instead create K^D proxy particles at Chebyshev nodes of the 2nd kind and interpolate the tree nodes' particles onto those.
+Depending on K, this creates a higher-order distribution of charges/masses with which to perform long-range interactions.
+See Wang-Tlupova-Krasny 2020 for details.

 ## To Do

 * Is it possible to use OpenGL to perform the tree walk and 64-on-64 evaluations?
 See [nvortexOpenGL](https://github.com/Applied-Scientific-Research/nvortexOpenGL) for sample code